-3. Creating the Signed URI
+4.1.
+Creating a Signed URI

-The following procedure for signing a URI defines the algorithms in this version of URI Signing.
+The following procedure defines the URI Signing algorithm for creating a Signed URI for regular (i.e. non-HTTP Adaptive Streaming) content in which the Path Pattern information element is not used.
 Note that some steps may be skipped if the CSP does not enforce a distribution policy and the Enforcement Information Elements are therefore not necessary.
 A URI (as defined in URI Generic Syntax [RFC3986]) contains the following parts: scheme name, authority, path, query, and fragment.
-The entire URI except the "scheme name" part is protected by the URI signature.
+In a Signed URI, the entire URI except the "scheme name" part is protected by the URI signature.
 This allows the URI signature to be validated correctly in the case when a client performs a fallback to another scheme (e.g. HTTP) for a content item referenced by a URI with a specific scheme (e.g. RTSP).
 The benefit is that the content access is protected regardless of the type of transport used for delivery.
 If the CSP wants to ensure a specific protocol is used for content delivery, that information is passed by CDNI metadata.
 Note: Support for changing of the URL scheme requires that the default port is used, or that the protocols must both run on the same non-standard port.

-The process of generating a Signed URI can be divided into two sets of steps: first, calculating the URI Signature and then, packaging the URI Signature and appending it to the Original URI.
+The process of generating a Signed URI can be divided into two sets of steps: first, calculating the URI Signature and then, packaging the URI Signature along with the URI Signing Information Elements into a URI Signing Package Attribute and appending it to the Original

+URI.
 Note it is possible to use some other algorithm and implementation as long as the same result is achieved.
 An example for the Original URI, "http://example.com/content.mov", is used to clarify the steps.

-3.1.
-Calculating the URI Signature
+4.1.1.
+Calculating the URI Signature (Signed URI)

-Calculate the URI Signature by following the procedure below.
+Calculate the URI Signature for use with a Signed URI by following the procedure below.